Skip to content

 Can I limit purchases by size only?

 Yes.
-Use variation stock limits or a quantity plugin that supports variation-level rules.
+Use variation stock limits or a quantity plugin that supports variation-level rules specifically, rather than one that only applies limits at the whole-product level.

 Can I set minimum quantities by color?